scolladon/sfdx-git-delta/README.md

 yarn add sfdx-git-delta
 ```

-Then use the javascript module
+Then use the JavaScript module

 ```js
 // sample/app.js